 Respiratory therapy students cannot complete their educational programs without doing clinical rotations in hospitals and other health care facilities in their communities.
 And the only way that can happen is if therapists working in those facilities agree to serve as clinical preceptors for those students.

-Amanda Bashista, RRT, and Andrew Klein, MS, RRT, RRT-ACCS, RRT-NPS, AE-C, are two of 20 clinical preceptors from around the country named a Recognized Clinical Preceptor for 2020 by the AARC Education Section.
+Amanda Bashista, RRT, and Andrew Klein, MS, RRT, RRT-ACCS, RRT-NPS, AE-C, were two of 20 clinical preceptors from around the country named a Recognized Clinical Preceptor for 2020 by the AARC Education Section.
 They explain what it means to take on this job and how they believe it has helped to boost their careers.

 A love for teaching